 Most couples spend $8,000-$15,000 for a micro wedding including venue, catering, photography, flowers, and officiant.
 This is significantly less than a traditional 150-guest wedding.

-No alcohol is permitted on St. Augustine city beaches.
+Alcohol is not permitted on St. Johns County public beaches.
 If you want cocktails, consider a beachfront rental property or venue with outdoor space near the beach.

 October through April offers the most comfortable weather.
 Summer months are hot and humid with afternoon thunderstorms, though rates are lower.